 There are specific kinds of breastmilk depending at the level of lactation.
 Breastmilk is constantly converting, even in the course of a single feed.
 An infant can have various degrees of urge for food and thirst, and so breastmilk can also range to fulfill the toddler’s character nutrients and fluid necessities.
 Breastmilk composition can vary depending on the time of day and additionally appreciably among mothers. because of this variability, the dietary content material of breast milk is typically supplied as average values of nutrients in mature breastmilk.

-Colostrum is the secretion produced during the first few days (1-7 days) after beginning and differs from each transitional and mature milk.
-It carries a higher quantity of protein, much less fat and a number of immunising elements for the newborn.
+Colostrums are the secretion produced during the first few days (1-7 days) after beginning and differ from both transitional and mature milk.
+It carries a higher quantity of protein, much less fat and a number of immunizing elements for the newborn.

 Breastmilk contains all the nutrients the infant needs for proper growth and development.

 Proteins – Protein accounts for 75% of the nitrogen-containing compounds and the non-protein nitrogen substances include urea, nucleotides, peptides, free amino acids and DNA.

 Fats – Fat is the most highly variable macronutrient of milk.
 The fatty acid profile of human milk varies in relation to maternal diet, particularly, in the long chain polyunsaturated fatty acids.
 It is necessary for brain development, absorption of fat-soluble vitamins, and is a primary calorie source.
 Long chain fatty acids are needed for brain, retina, and nervous system development.